GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 ## Lab Goals

-Get experience with running XAP PU on Kubernetes cluster. <br /> Perform scale of a statefull pu. <br/>
+Get experience with running XAP PU on Kubernetes cluster. <br /> Perform scale of a stateful pu. <br/>

 ## Lab Description
 In this lab we will deploy manager, stateful processor pu and stateless feeder <br />